Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tstorms.rst

 Usage
 -----

-Cyclone tracking in TSTORMS consists of two phases: detection, which performs node detection of candidate storms for each snapshot in time, and stitching, which combines suitable nodes across timesteps to generate trajectories. [*]_
+Cyclone tracking in TSTORMS is described in [Vitart2001]_ and consists of two phases: detection, which performs node detection of candidate storms for each snapshot in time, and stitching, which combines suitable nodes across timesteps to generate trajectories. [*]_

 Usage of TSTORMS in TCTrack is through the ``tstorms`` module.